Our Mission Statement

 Jessica, Technician Assistant

 Jessica joined our team in the Fall of 2015.
 She has has two beautiful daughters; Cassidy and Trinity.
 Jessica also has a few fur babies: a yorkipoo named Gracie, a cockapoo named Emerson, a pitbull named Zoela Noel, and a Pocket Bully named Bentley, seven cats; Simon, Sophie, Franklin, Beatrice, Billie, Tidbit, and Ed.
 She also has two Red Eared Sliders; Pickles and Buttons, a Cherry Red Footed Tortoise Remnar, three chinchillas and six goats.
 In her free time, Jessica loves to go camping with her family, kayaking, and hanging out at Silver Lake Sand Dunes.
 She is very passionate about animals and she loves pursuing a career where she is able to help them everyday!

 Rabbits are actually meticulously clean animals.
 They are easy to house break and train, and can be taught to come to his/her name, sit in your lap, and perform tricks.

 Mandi, Technician Assistant

 Mandi has lived in Ludington her entire life and has always had a strong love and passion for animals.
 She joined the Country Vet team in March of 2017, but has been working in the veterinary field for the past eleven years.
 Recently, Mandi has started working towards becoming a Licensed Veterinary Technician and is currently enrolled in online classes through Penn Foster.
 Mandi married her high school sweetheart and best friend, Joel, and together they have four dogs: two gordon setters named Finn and Gill and two chihuahuas named Bruno and Bella.
 They also have two cats, Brooke and Salem.
-Mandi enjoys being in nature, hiking, kayaking, camping, and attending concerts.
+Mandi enjoys being in nature, hiking, going to the beach, camping, and attending concerts.

 Gordon Setters have been in America since 1842 when Daniel Webster received two that were purchased directly from the Duke of Gordon in England.